About Sensei Joseph Hurtsellers

 Read Sensei Hurtsellers book.
 Available for purchase now in either paperback or on Kindle at Amazon!

-Sensei Joseph Hurtseller's story is dramatic and powerful.
+Sensei Joseph Hurtseller's story is powerful.
 He started life in a abusive and dysfunctional environment.
 As a child he was shuffled from city to city, surrounded by poverty and raised without structure.

 He was weak and malnourished as a boy, and due to his low self-esteem, often became both a verbal and physical victim.

 Because of his status as an outcast he began to look for answers.
 Why was he suffering?
 Why was it that people continued to make the same mistakes again and again?
 Why do others succeed?

 During his search he came across the martial arts.
 The martial arts intrigued him because at their heart they all seemed to have the same goal.
 To use a physical activity to change the mind set of the student.
 This mindset was designed to create a more peaceful and happier life.